- »A Group of Pieces« Stockholm, 2020

 Fourth house of the house project since 1974, 2017, Stainless steel, polished, 255 × 325 × 195 cm, Temporary installation at Clearing in Sternbuschpark, Münster 2017

-First House of the house project 1974, construction material, undetermined location, Iceland 1974
+First House of the House Project 1974, construction material, undisclosed location, Iceland 1974

 First House of the house project 1974, detail